-Similar to the definition in Subsection 4.1, certain model, w\, for SVM is defined as:
+Similar to the definition in Subsection 4.1, certain model, w, for SVM is defined as:

-Where $\mathbf{X}^r$ denotes one possible repair, and $\mathbf{X}^R$ is the set of all possible repairs. $\mathbf{x}i$ is an input example with d features, and $y_i$ is its corresponding label. $\mathbf{w}^T \mathbf{x}i$ comes from the target function and measures the proximity between the example $\mathbf{x}i$ and the decision boundary
+Where X^r denotes one possible repair, and X^R is the set of all possible repairs. \mathbf{x}i is an input example with d features, and y_i is its corresponding label. $\mathbf{w}^T \mathbf{x}i$ comes from the target function and measures the proximity between the example \mathbf{x}i and the decision boundary

 An SVM leverages support vectors to construct a decision boundary for classifying examples.
-Therefore, the existence of a certain model for an SVM implies that either incomplete examples are not support vectors in any repairs, or incomplete examples are support vectors in some repairs but exactly standing on the functional margin (Lemma 5.1).
+Therefore, the existence of a certain model for an SVM implies that incomplete examples are not support vectors in any repairs (Lemma 5.1).